Analysis | Jaime Harrison aims to forge a new coalition in S.C., oust Sen. Lindsey Graham and trigger a political earthquake

 “My grandfather always taught me, he said, ‘Jaime, a man is only as good as his word,’ ” Harrison said.
 “Well, senator, how good is your word when you made a promise to the American people?”

 Graham initially dismissed the close nature of his race, telling reporters in the Capitol on Sept.
-16 that a Quinnipiac poll showing a tied race was “very flawed” because its methodology lacked enough Republicans.
+16 that a Quinnipiac poll showing a tied race was “very flawed” and claiming it undercounted Republicans.

 “We’re taking it seriously,” he said.

-Then a CBS poll showed the incumbent leading by one percentage point, and another Quinnipiac poll showed the race tied.
+Then a CBS News poll showed the incumbent leading by one percentage point, and another Quinnipiac poll showed the race tied.

 By the debate in Columbia, Graham turned on Harrison and tried to declare that he would link forces with liberal Democrats in a “nightmare scenario,” giving them the presidency and total control of Congress.